-Faculty & Staff will be informed of the grant decisions by the Faculty & Staff application decisions date indicated above.
-Successful applicants will receive notice of approved funding and allotment of hours.
+You will be informed of the grant decision by Friday, March 5.
+If your application is successful, you will receive notice of approved funding and allotment of hours.

 Who Can I Hire?

-You are welcome to encourage students to apply for your opportunity via HireSMU if they are eligible.
+You are welcome to encourage students to apply for your opportunity via Career360° if they are eligible.

-- Returning student, registered in a degree or diploma program at Saint Mary's.
-The student does not need to be studying in the summer semesters, but must be registered for the next fall academic semester.
+- Currently registered in a degree or diploma program at Saint Mary’s for the summer academic semester

 How does the student apply?